Books read in 2015

 -Zen Masters of China: The First Step East: Zen Stories Collected and Retold, Richard Bryan McDaniel (5.12.15)

 A whole lotta short biographies and pithy sayings.
-In some ways not a bad little collection, but the contents run together in a way that makes differentiation between one Chan teacher and the next difficult.
+In some ways not a bad little collection, but the contents run together in a way that

 -Twisted In Dream: The Collected Weird Poetry of Ann K. Schwader, Ann K. Schwader (5.15.15)

 I wish I had the discipline to learn how to write formal poetry.
-Ann Schwader does an excellent job of it, and with killer subject matter to boot.
+Ann Schwader does an excellent job of it, and with killer subject

 -Os Cus de Judas, António Lobo Antunes (5.22.15)